 Have you bought a new or used vehicle recently and found it to give you countless problems that require you to spend time and money taking it for repairs?
 If so, you might need to consider filing a lemon law claim against the auto manufacturer.

 Should you discover your car is a lemon, it’s vital to keep all repair receipts and records concerning the vehicle, as the burden will be on you to prove your vehicle’s faults lie with the manufacturer.
-For most people, hiring a lemon law attorney during this claims process is hugely beneficial and can make the process easier.
+For most people, hiring an Orange County lemon law attorney during this claims process is hugely beneficial and can make the process easier.

 What Exactly Is Lemon Law?

 Lemon laws were created to protect citizens against auto fraud and ensure auto manufacturers honor the various warranties tied to their products.
 Under lemon law, most auto manufacturers are required to either reimburse a consumer or replace the consumer’s product if it’s found to be defective through no fault of the consumer.